Hexworks/hexworks-site/_news/2019-06-21-weekly-update.md

 **Caves of Zircon Tutorial**

-This week was about Weapons and Armor in *Caves of Zircon*.
-The article is not ready yet but it will soon be available on the site this weekend.
+This week was about [Weapons and Armor](https://hexworks.org/posts/tutorials/2019/06/21/how-to-make-a-roguelike-weapons-and-armor.html) in *Caves of Zircon*.
+The article is ready and you can read it on [the site](https://hexworks.org/posts/tutorials/2019/06/21/how-to-make-a-roguelike-weapons-and-armor.html).

 **Zircon**